Glucose: Chemical and physical properties

+Anhydrous dextrose, on the other hand, is glucose that does not have any water molecules attached to it.
+Anhydrous chemical substances are commonly produced by eliminating water from a hydrated substance through methods such as heating or drying up (desiccation).
+Dextrose monohydrate can be dehydrated to anhydrous dextrose in industrial setting.
+Dextrose monohydrate is composed of approximately 9.5% water by mass; through the process of dehydration, this water content is eliminated to yield anhydrous (dry) dextrose.

+Anhydrous dextrose has the chemical formula C6H12O6, without any water molecule attached which is the same as glucose.
+Anhydrous dextrose on open air tends to absorb moisture and transform to the monohydrate, and it is more expensive to produce.
+Anhydrous dextrose (anhydrous D-glucose) has increased stability and increased shelf life, has medical applications, such as in oral glucose tolerance test.

+Whereas molecular weight (molar mass) for D-glucose monohydrate is 198.17 g/mol, that for anhydrous D-glucose is 180.16 g/mol The density of these two forms of glucose is also different.

+In terms of chemical structure, glucose is a monosaccharide, that is, a simple sugar.
+Glucose contains six carbon atoms and an aldehyde group, and is therefore an aldohexose.
+The glucose molecule can exist in an open-chain (acyclic) as well as ring (cyclic) form—due to the presence of alcohol and aldehyde or ketone functional groups, the form having the straight chain can easily convert into a chair-like hemiacetal ring structure commonly found in carbohydrates.

 Structure and nomenclature

-Glucose is usually present in solid form as a monohydrate with a closed pyran ring (dextrose hydrate).
-In aqueous solution, on the other hand, it is an open-chain to a small extent and is present predominantly as α- or β-pyranose, which interconvert.
-From aqueous solutions, the three known forms can be crystallized: α-glucopyranose, β-glucopyranose and β-glucopyranose hydrate.
+Glucose is present in solid form as a monohydrate with a closed pyran ring (α-D-glucopyranose monohydrate, sometimes known less precisely by dextrose hydrate).
+In aqueous solution, on the other hand, a small proportion of glucose can be found in an open-chain configuration while remaining predominantly as α- or β-pyranose, which interconvert.
+From aqueous solutions, the three known forms can be crystallized: α-glucopyranose, β-glucopyranose and α-glucopyranose monohydrate.
 Glucose is a building block of the disaccharides lactose and sucrose (cane or beet sugar), of oligosaccharides such as raffinose and of polysaccharides such as starch, amylopectin, glycogen, and cellulose.
 The glass transition temperature of glucose is 31 C and the Gordon–Taylor constant (an experimentally determined constant for the prediction of the glass transition temperature for different mass fractions of a mixture of two substances) is 4.5.

 Open-chain form

-The open-chain form of glucose makes up less than 0.02% of the glucose molecules in an aqueous solution.
+An open-chain form of glucose makes up less than 0.02% of the glucose molecules in an aqueous solution at equilibrium.
 The rest is one of two cyclic hemiacetal forms.
 In its open-chain form, the glucose molecule has an open (as opposed to cyclic) unbranched backbone of six carbon atoms, where C-1 is part of an aldehyde group H(C=O)\s.
 Therefore, glucose is also classified as an aldose, or an aldohexose.
 The aldehyde group makes glucose a reducing sugar giving a positive reaction with the Fehling test.